k1yrix/k1yrix.github.io/pages/mds/aboutMe.md

 - avaickski - Former fem primary short

 #### short description
 to make this short, this basically spun up as a random fanon lore for Soarium during ~~the Black Ascension incident~~, and then it just spun up canon.
-Idk.
+Idk. apparently, this name died over the years and I decide to forget about it now.

 ### The Skyler era (2025-present)
 - Skyler Nori - Fem primary formal